-You do not need to worry if you find yourself there and not too sure if it’s the right move to make.
+You do not need to worry if you find yourself there and are not too sure if it’s the right move to make.
 In the initial appointment, your worries will be laid to rest.
 If it is not for you then the counsellor you would be speaking with should be able to point you in the right direction.
 A direction you may not have thought about yourself.

 Years Of Concern Finally At Rest

-In my situation, I did find the answer.
-There was nothing I could have done then or now that would have altered the situation.
 It was time I stopped shouldering the blame.
 I could not have changed the outcome no matter how hard I had tried.
 I see that now.
 With hindsight, I have looked back often without any guilt or regrets.